HelifeWeb/mattisdalleau.com-admin/README.md

 - NFS share (Or another kind of File sharing service)

-I will make the assumption that you will use a NFS share to synchronize the data.
+I will make the assumption that you will use a folder with sharable data `NFS, GlusterFS...` to synchronize the data.

 ## What it deploys